certinize/docs/backend/README.md

     - Method: POST
     - Path: /users
-    - Description: Transfer an e-Certificate to a recipient(s).
+    - Summary: Transfer an e-Certificate to a recipient(s).

 **Request**